Lifespan: Tenbun 16 (1547) to 4/7 of Keichō 16 (1611)

 In 1592, Nagamasa was bestowed the Toyotomi name.
 In 1593, he performed meritoriously in the campaign to invade the Korean Peninsula.
 This conflict, known as the Bunroku-Keichō Campaign occurred in two periods, from 1592 to 1593, and from 1597 to 1598, with the army withdrawing after the death of Toyotomi Hideyoshi.
 In 1593, Nagamasa was granted a fief of 215,000 koku in Fuchū and entered Kōfu Castle in Kai Province.
 This territory reverted to the Toyotomi administration after the death from illness of one of Hideyoshi’s senior retainers named Katō Mitsuyasu.
 Nagamasa was ordered to serve as a go-between with the daimyō in the eastern provinces, and engaged figures including Nanbu Nobunao, Utsunomiya Kunitsuna, Nasu Sukeharu, and Narita Ujinaga as yoriki, or security officers.
 Meanwhile, Date Masamune expressed dissatisfaction with the duties and dispatched a letter of separation to Nagamasa.

-Nagamasa maintained close relations with Tokugawa Ieyasu, the head of Hideyoshi’s gotairō, or Five Elders.
+Nagamasa maintained close relations with Tokugawa Ieyasu, the head of Hideyoshi’s gotairō, or Council of Five Elders.
 Following Hideyoshi’s death, Nagamasa appeared to have strained relations with Ishida Mitsunari.
 In a letter from Satake Yoshinobu to his father, Yoshishige, he noted that Mitsunari said Nagamasa’s actions showed signs of betrayal.
 In 1599, Ieyasu confined Nagamasa and Maeda Toshinaga to house arrest upon suspicion of plotting an assassination, whereupon Nagamasa assigned his role as head of the clan to Yoshinaga and retired to Fuchū in Musashi Province.